ztheman4/there-is-a-path/index.md

 ---
 Home: There is a Path
 ---
-This site was made today.
+This site was made today to preserve the old blog made over a decade ago by Marvin Cantrell.